What is Dirty Electricity?

-There are a few ways to protect yourself and your family from dirty electricity, but nothing is more effective then eliminating or minimized the use of devices that are the primary cause of it.
+There are a few ways to protect yourself and your family from dirty electricity, but nothing is more effective than eliminating or minimizing the use of devices that are the primary cause of it.
 It is a good idea to eliminate dimmer switches, replace CFL bulbs with traditional light bulbs, replace your smart meter with an analog one whenever possible (rarely possible, believe me), and reducing the use of Wi-Fi in the home however possible.

-I’d love to hear your thoughts on dirty electricity, please leave a comment below and lets talk about it!
+I’d love to hear your thoughts on dirty electricity, please leave a comment below and let’s talk about it!